Malaga's attractions, Malaga's monuments & places of interest

 Near the La Alcazaba entrance is an Archaeological Museum and the ruins of the Roman Theatre , Teatro Romano .

-The Castillo de Gibralfaro was also built by the Moors, on a much higher summit of the hill to protect the Alcazaba from attack by canon fire from the hillside
+At a later date the Castillo de Gibralfaro was also built by the Moors, on a much higher summit of the hill with a corridor of walls running down the hill to join the 2 castles.
+This provided protection from attack by canon fire from the hillside above La Alcazaba

 Note that these 2 castles are separate monuments with separate entrances and entry fees, or a combined entrance fee for both castles is available at a reduced price